TITLE: Women's Resource Center Assistant Coordinator

-- Participate in quarterly meetings with other CG instructors.
+- Participates in quarterly meetings with other CG instructors.

-- With Coordinator, develop opportunities for peer mentoring.
+- With Coordinator, develops opportunities for peer mentoring.

-- Provide students with information about campus and community resources.
+- Provides students with information about campus and community resources.

-- Work closely with Counseling staff, student services areas, and faculty to implement student success initiatives that help to retain program participants.
+- Works closely with Counseling staff, student services areas, and faculty to implement student success initiatives that help to retain program participants.

-- Assist Coordinator with the development and facilitation of student success workshops and other programs and events sponsored by the Women’s Resource Center.
+- Assists Coordinator with the development and facilitation of student success workshops and other programs and events sponsored by the Women’s Resource Center.

-- Assist in hiring, training and supervising WRC student leaders.
-Assist WRC board in planning and implantation of programs and projects.
+- Assists in hiring, training and supervising WRC student leaders.
+Assists WRC board in planning and implantation of programs and projects.

 - May assist the Coordinator with the preparation of annual reports detailing program successes and challenges; and with identifying funding sources for the program.

-- Provide one-to-one assistance with financial aid and scholarship applications.
+- Provides one-to-one assistance with financial aid and scholarship applications.

 Work is performed in an office and classroom environment.
 Occasional evening and weekend hours required.

-Most job time spent witting with occasional walking, lifting, and guiding, and/or carrying of lightweight materials or equipment.
+Most job time spent sitting with occasional walking, lifting, and guiding, and/or carrying of lightweight materials or equipment.